 Buttermilk Banana Bread

 - 1 ½ cup sugar

 - 1 ½ tsp. baking powder

 - ½ tsp. salt

 - 3 eggs

 - 1 ½ cup buttermilk

 - in a separate bowl mix wet ingredients

 - add dry and wet ingredients, mix well.

-- to make your own buttermilk- mix 1.5 cups half and half (or milk or cream, half and half preferred) and 1.5 T lemon juice or vinegar.
+- Make your own buttermilk see notes below- mix 1.5 cups half and half (or milk or cream, half and half preferred) and 1.5 T lemon juice or vinegar.
 Let stand for 5 minutes before mixing with other ingredients.